BIZHAO001/LLaMAR_pang/README.md

 <div align="center">
 This repo is cloned from: https://github.com/nsidn98/LLaMAR.git.

-It is used for testing and reproduction of the original work.
+It is used for: (a) reproduction of the original work, (b) Adaption to air traffic management domain.